CU-DBMI-Peds/phoenix/README.md

 make this python code more robust and distribute it via PyPI soon.

-You can read the article [The Phoenix Septic Criteria in python](https://cu-dbmi-peds.github.io/phoenix/articles/python.html) for deatils and examples of using the python code as is.
+You can read the article [The Phoenix Septic Criteria in python](https://cu-dbmi-peds.github.io/phoenix/articles/python.html) for details and examples of using the python code as is.